nfalquet/thunderbird-openpgp/jekyll/index.md

   * They present feedback to the user as quickly as possible.

-  * Without this immediate feedback, the encryption toggle would remain on while it's actually impossible to encrypt and without telling the user.
+  * Without this immediate feedback, the encryption toggle would remain on while it's impossible to encrypt and without telling the user.
 The **Send** button will feel uncertain.
 Predictable interactions create trust.

 - Recipient pills rely on *recognition rather than recall*